Home Citroënët home

 Escalating fuel prices in 1975 coupled with the unimaginative dead hand of Peugeot killed the SM off.

-Above left and above right in its first outing, the gruelling Rallye du Maroc the SM came first in Group 4
+Above and below in its first outing, the gruelling Rallye du Maroc, the SM came first in Group 4

-Henri Chapron built two four door drophead SMs for the Elysée above left, left and above right
+Above, below and below left - Henri Chapron built two four door drophead SMs for the Elysée